TehMuffinMoo/ibPS/README.md

 Remove-B1TDNetworkList
   Used to remove Network Lists from BloxOne Threat Defense

+Remove-B1TDLookalikeTarget -Domain "mydomain.com"
+  Used to remove Lookalike Domains from BloxOne Threat Defense

 Set-B1Host -Name "bloxoneddihost1.mydomain.corp" -IP "10.10.20.11" -TimeZone "Europe/London" -Space "Global"
   Newly registered devices are given a random name which is updated when using the -IP and -Name parameters together. -IP is used to reference the object, -Name is used as the updated DNS Name.
 TimeZone and Space can also be configured using this cmdlet.